michaelversus/insomnia-plugin-codegen/README.md

 # insomnia-plugin-codegen
-Simple insomnia plugin to export swift nsurlsession code for every request using httpsnippet module
+Simple insomnia plugin to export swift and kotlin code for every request using [httpsnippet](https://github.com/Kong/httpsnippet) module with custom templates

 ## Usage